phucvu-nyu/bst236/docs/chapter_appendix/installation.md

 If you are a student, you can apply for a free license of Github Copilot [here](https://github.com/features/copilot).

 To install Github Copilot in VS Code, you can search for `Github Copilot` in the VS Code extension marketplace and install it.

-Alternatively, you can refer to the [official tutorial](https://docs.github.com/en/copilot/quickstart).
+We also strongly recommend you to read the VS Code [tutorial](https://code.visualstudio.com/docs/copilot/overview) for Github Copilot.
+It introduces many useful features of Github Copilot.

 ### Cursor